Contentify/Contentify/daux/docs/Development/05_Laravel.md

 Contentify is a CMS based on the popular Laravel 4 framework.
 Laravel is developed and maintained by Taylor Otwell and a small [team of developers](http://laravel.com/docs/introduction#development-team).
 It's one of the most advanced PHP frameworks ever made.
 Many believe it's the upcoming star of PHP frameworks.

 Contentify enhances Laravel.
 Understanding Laravel is a key requirement to understand Contentify.
-We believe that it's quite simple to learn the basics of Laravel so this should not be show stopper.
+We believe that it's quite simple to learn the basics of Laravel so this should not be a show stopper.
 We recommend ["Code Bright" by Dayle Rees](http://daylerees.com/codebright/codebright) as a beginner guide.
 If you run into troubles with Laravel feel free to contact our [support team](http://contentify.it/support) or ask the Laravel community for help.
 These guys are great and will do their best to help you.

 # Why We Choose Laravel